FelixFourcolor/noteblock-generator/README.md

 All valid orientations are `+ + +`, `+ + -`, `+ - +`, `+ - -`, `- + +`, `- + -`, `+ + +`, `+ + -`, `+ - +`, `+ - -`.

-Note: Make sure there is enough space in your specified direction.
-The program cannot generate below bedrock, or above the height limit, etc. For example,`--location 0 -64 0 --orientation + - +` will not work.

 ### Theme
 Choose a block that can conduct redstones.
 Default is `stone`.